-Through a wide range of classes and labs from Physical Training to Land Navigation each Cadet/Student is prepared to complete summer training and move on to serve in various positions within the U.S. Army, U.S Army Reserves, and U.S. Army National Guard.
+Carson-Newman’s Army ROTC battalion provides students with the opportunity to serve their country as full-time or part-time officers in the U.S. Army upon graduation.
+Through a wide range of classes and labs, each student is prepared to complete summer training and move on to serve in either the U.S. Army, U.S. Army Reserves, or Army National Guard as a 2nd Lieutenant.

 The US Army Airborne School is at the US Army Infantry Center, Ft.
 Benning Georgia.
 This course is designed to train soldiers to become paratroopers.
 It develops the student’s confidence through repetitious training so that the student can overcome the natural fear of jumping from an airplane; develop and maintain the high level of physical fitness required of a paratrooper, by rigorous and progressive physical training.
 Each student must satisfactorily complete 5 jumps from an aircraft while in flight.